open-eid/SiVa/docs/siva3/deployment_guide.md

 * **Simplified service health indicator**

 The endpoint is implemented by polling the health information directly from the underlying health endpoint implementation, but exposing just the aggregated overall service status, hiding everything else.
+The aggregated status is **DOWN** when any configured trusted-list source contains no trusted certificates.

 ## Version information endpoint